Partial hyperbolicity and pseudo-Anosov dynamics: Hyperbolic manifolds: Proof of Theorems A and B

 Theorem \ref{teoA} follows immediately from Theorem \ref{teoB} since the existence of a collapsed Anosov flow in $M$ explicitely asks for the existence of a (topological) Anosov flow in $M$.
 Notice that in hyperbolic manifolds every topological Anosov flow is transitive, and therefore the existence of a topological Anosov flow implies the existence of an Anosov flow (cf. \S \ref{ss.discretisedandcollapsed}).

 To show Theorem \ref{teoB} we need to be careful since the existence of branching foliations is ensured by Theorem \ref{teo-bi} only after some iterate and finite lift.

 \begin{proof}[Proof of Theorem \ref{teoB}] As explained we can assume that if $f: M \to M$ is a partially hyperbolic diffeomorphism in a hyperbolic 3-manifold, then Theorem \ref{teoB} holds for the lift of some iterate of $f$ to a finite cover (see Theorem \ref{BFFP} and Proposition \ref{p.fullpAhyperbolic}).
 We denote the finite cover of $M$ as $M_0$ and $f_0$ to the lift of the finite iterate of $f$ to $M_0$.
-We emphasize that the finite cover is considered so that all bundles are orientable, in the \emph{double translation case} we will show a posteriori that this finite cover is indeed not necessary as the bundles were orientable in the first place.
+The lift $f_0$ is chosen so that it is a lift of an iterate of $f$ which is homotopic to the identity in $M$.
+We emphasize that the finite cover is considered so that all bundles are orientable.
+In the \emph{double translation case} we will show a posteriori that this finite cover is indeed not necessary as the bundles were orientable in the first place.
 Up to taking a further cover and lift of further of iterate we may assume that $M_0$ is a regular cover of $M$.

 We want to show that $f$ preserves branching foliations so that Theorem \ref{BFFP} applies and this completes the proof together with Proposition \ref{p.fullpAhyperbolic}.

 For this, we lift the branching foliations $\cs$, $\cu$ preserved by $f_0$ to $\mt$ which is the common universal cover of $M$ and $M_0$ and denote the lifts as $\wcs$ and $\wcu$.
 Let $\tild{f_0}$ the good lift of $f_0$ to $\mt$.
 We need to show first that deck transformations $\pi_1(M)$ preserve $\wcs$ and $\wcu$ (we know that the subgroup $\pi_1(M_0) < \pi_1(M)$ does preserve them).